Asare27/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is a printf work
+This is a work to a singly linked list